Mechanical bull

 The mechanical bull as an entertainment device as well as the commercial use of mechanical bulls gained popular appeal with the release of the 1980 movie Urban Cowboy.
 In this movie John Travolta and Debra Winger demonstrated the art of riding a mechanical bull to the larger movie-going population.
-The mechanical bull featured in this movie was the El Toro brand of mechanical bull.
-This brand of mechanical bull is still in circulation, but does not carry the same safety features that are available on more current models.
+The mechanical bull featured in this movie was the El Toro brand.
+This brand of mechanical bull is still used but does not carry the same safety features as are available on more recent models.

-"Bucking bronco" or "bronc" is cowboy slang for a horse that throws a person around.
+Bucking bronco and bronc are cowboy slang for a horse that throws a person around.

 Cultural references

 Mechanical bulls can be seen in the films Urban Cowboy, Stir Crazy, Charlie's Angels: Full Throttle, and Sonic the Hedgehog.
 In the movie Barnyard, in the night barn, a "Mechanical Man" is seen (as the main characters are cows).
 In the television show Strangers with Candy, Jerri Blank's P.E. class is seen to have mechanical bull riding.
 Madonna's music video for her 2000 single Don't Tell Me includes footage of her riding a mechanical bull at the end of the video.
 Feeder's 2012 music video for their single "Idaho", features actor Daniel Mays riding a mechanical bull, too.
 James Spader rode one in Boston Legal "Death Be Not Proud" episode, aired in 2005.
 The character Petra tried riding one in Jane the Virgin, only to fall off and lose a tooth.
 A mechanical bull riding competition serves as a plot point in the television show Patriot.